Sitecore-Hackathon/2023-Go-Horse/README.md

 ### Confirming that the module is working properly

-To confirm that the module is working properly, please follow these steps:
+To confirm that the module is working properly, access the following URL: https://xmcloud.local

-* Access the following URL: https://xmcloud.local.
-Immediately after the page loads, you should see the default datasource.
+* Immediately after the page loads, you should see the default datasource.

 ![Default Datasource](docs/images/01-DefaultDatasource.png?raw=true "")